The Serpent's Fall

 Amanda nodded.

 The door swung open, and he beckoned her inside.
 “Excuse the mess.
-I did not expect company.”
+I didn’t expect company.”

-She entered and scanned the gloomy room, then pulled a face and covered her nose.
+She entered and scanned the gloomy room, then made a face and covered her nose.
 “What is that awful smell?”

-“There may be a rat or two that died in some corner of the room, to answer your question.
-I have not checked.
+“There may be a rat or two that died in some corner of the room.
+I haven’t checked.
 And, yes, I see that as a personal question.”
 He pointed to several areas in the room.
 Amanda’s head followed his hand.
 “There are extra towels in the bathroom cupboard down there if you want to get dry, and the kitchen is over there.
 You are welcome to whatever is in the fridge.”

 “Do you mind if I take a shower?”